iov-one/iov-core/docs/chain-ids.md

 In the IOV ecosystem, many tools can be used with different blockchains.
 Client-side, this is every application built on top of IOV-Core.
-Backend-side, this is the Blockchain Name System (BNS), a lookup service that allows assigning native blockchain addresses to a human readable name.
+Backend-side, this is the Blockchain Name System (BNS), a lookup service which enables the assignment of native blockchain addresses to human readable names.

 All this tooling needs to be able to uniquely identify a blockchain, which is what chain IDs do.
 The chain ID is interpreted client-side only and all client